How can HSBC’s China real estate lending be unsecured?

 Risk-weighting – how to fake up resilience in a banking system

-— as published by IREF Europe on 5th April 2023 —
+— blog published on 6th April 2023 and the underlying article by IREF Europe on 5th April 2023 —

 Introduction